 Back in the Day

 Back in the day, I made lots more than I do these days.
 It’s easy to adjust recipe for the number of serving you want to have.
 For soups, I usually make more so there is enough for another meal.

 Winter is not over yet!
 We never know when our older kids come rolling in for the weekend exactly what time they will arrive.
-So I like to have food ready that is easy to serve and can stand waiting and heating up.
+I like to have food ready that is easy to serve and can stand waiting and reheating.

 Garnish of chives, cheese and bacon not only look pretty but add extra zip!

 - 1 stick butter

 - 1 pint heavy whipping cream

 - 8 oz sour cream

 - 1 cup cheddar cheese

 - Sauté onions in butter.